mark-sed/gal-project/README.md

 - `-sf/--sparse-flag` specifies, that desired graph should be "sparse",
 - `-df/--dense-flag` specifies, that desired graph should be "dense",
 - `-cn/--constraints-num <int>` defines number of constraints to be ,generated, defaultly 0,
-- `-cc/--constraints-colors <list>` list of colors to be used in constraints, there must be at least 4 different colors,
+- `-ccn/--constraints-colors-num <int>` number of colors to be used in constraints,
 - `-scf/--strict-constraint-fulfill` if flag is set, then constraints are generated so that there is a solution of graph coloring,
 - `-gf/--graph-filename <str>` defines name of file into which graph dot representation will be saved, defaultly `graph.dot` ,
 - `-cf/--constraints-filename <str>` defines name of file into which constraints dot representation will be saved, defaultly `constraints.dot`,
-- `-p/--print` if flag is set, then graph and constraints are both saved into specified files and printed to stdout.
+- `-p/--print` if flag is set, then graph and constraints are both saved into specified files and printed to stdout,
+- `-con/--collision-num <int>` defines minimum number of collisions to be generated in graph, defaultly 0 (which does not mean there will be no collision),
+- `-s/--stats` if flag is set, then statistics about generated graph will be printed,
+- `-h/--help` prints help for the graph generator script.

 Note that output graph is always connected, meaning there is always n-1 edges (where n is number of nodes).
 If number of edges is not specified and no flag is set, then output graph is degraded to linked list.
-Maximum constraints that can be generated is defined as `nodes_number * len(constraints_colors)`, e.g. for 5 nodes and 4 colors, 20 is maximum number of constraints that can be generated.
+Maximum constraints that can be generated is defined as `nodes_number * constraints_colors_num`, e.g. for 5 nodes and 4 colors, 20 is maximum number of constraints that can be generated.

 ## Example input graph
 ```